 What causes water weight?

-- High sodium intake: If you've ever crunched through a bucket of movie popcorn, you've probably noticed that salty foods leave you thirsty.
-(See: urge to chug seltzer immediately afterward.)
+- High sodium (salt) intake: If you've ever crunched through a bucket of popcorn at the movies, you've probably noticed that salty foods leave you thirsty.
 As a result, those salty meals and snacks may also make you feel bloated.
 According to a 2017 review of studies, extra water intake doesn’t necessarily lead to more urine output right away.
 Rather than making you pee, water hangs out in the body to dilute the sodium concentration in blood.

-- Menstrual cycle: People who menstruate experience hormonal shifts throughout the month that can cause water weight to go up and down, says Natalie Rizzo, RD, a sports dietitian in New York City.
-Many folks feel most bloated right when their period hits—water retention tends to peak on day 1, a 2011 study found.
-More research is needed to figure out why, but the hormones progesterone and aldosterone may play a role: In the days leading up to menstruation, progesterone levels rise, setting off an increase in aldosterone.
+- Menstrual cycle: People who menstruate experience hormonal shifts throughout the month that can cause water weight to go up and down, says Natalie Rizzo, RD, a sports dietitian.
+Many women feel most bloated right when their period hits—water retention tends to peak on day 1, a 2011 study found.
+More research is needed to figure out why, but the hormones progesterone and aldosterone may play a role.
+In the days leading up to menstruation, progesterone levels rise, setting off an increase in aldosterone.
 Previous research has found a correlation between higher levels of aldosterone and fluid retention.

-- Dehydration: Odd as it may sound, the quality of being parched can lead to water retention.
+- Dehydration: Odd as it may sound, but being parched can lead to water retention.
 “You would think that being dehydrated is a good way to reduce water weight, but it actually does the opposite,” Dr. Srivastava says.
-“When you’re dehydrated, your sodium-to-water ratio becomes unbalanced, and your body will hold on to any fluids it can until that balance is restored.”
+“When you’re dehydrated, your sodium-to-water ratio becomes unbalanced and your body will hold on to any fluids it can until that balance is restored.”
 In a move called renal conservation, the kidneys reduce urine output to keep water in your system.
-“If you pee at all, it will be really yellow and there won’t be as much of it,” Dr. Srivastava says.

 - Certain medications: Almost every drug comes with a long list of potential side effects.
-Meds that may cause water retention by affecting kidney function include over-the-counter NSAIDs (such as aspirin and ibuprofen), as well as prescription corticosteroids, which reduce inflammation for conditions such as arthritis and asthma.
+Medications that may cause water retention by affecting kidney function include over-the-counter NSAIDs (Nonsteroidal anti-inflammatory drugs, such as aspirin and ibuprofen), as well as prescription corticosteroids, which reduce inflammation for conditions such as arthritis and asthma.
 Chat with your doctor if water retention is bothering you and you suspect your medication is contributing to the issue.
-A different drug or lower dose might bring relief.
+A different medication or lower dose might bring relief.